4ndrelim/4ndrelim.github.io/content/blog/seeds-of-change-2/index.md

 </div>

 ## Lovely Team
-This is perhaps one of my favourite pictures of the trip, just us wandering across the vast expanse. <br>
+This is probably one of my favourite pictures of the trip, just us wandering across the vast expanse. <br>
 Bonus if you can guess which one I am!
 <div>
   <img src="walking_on_snow.jpg" alt="Walking on snow"/>